• Pain after placing an implant is normal. It may last for about 3 days and is similar to the sensations after tooth extraction.

 Tooth implant pain after surgery

 Some pain during implant recovery is to be expected.
-Placement is an invasive procedure and soreness is the body’s natural response.
-Most commonly it lasts 3 days after the surgery and is quite mild.
+Placement is an invasive procedure, and soreness is the body’s natural response.
+Most commonly, it lasts 3 days after the surgery and is relatively mild.
 You should not need to take painkillers for longer than a week.

-Problems start when the pain doesn’t go away with healing.
+Problems start when the pain does not go away with healing.

-It’s important to keep an open line of communication with the doctor after the implant is placed.
-You will probably have 1 or 2 check-up visits scheduled, so make sure to disclose any worrying symptoms at that time.
+It is important to keep an open line of communication with the doctor after the implant is placed.
+You will likely have 1 or 2 check-up visits scheduled, so make sure to disclose any concerning symptoms at those visits.

 If severe pain is associated with looseness, both soon after the surgery and years later, you might have to get your implant removed.